meilisearch/documentation/learn/core_concepts/indexes.md

 ### Pagination

-To protect your database from malicious scraping, Meilisearch returns upto 1000 results for a search query.
-You can update this using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update pagination settings endpoint](/reference/api/pagination.md#update-pagination-settings).
+To protect your database from malicious scraping, Meilisearch only returns up to 1000 results for a search query.
+You can change this limit using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update pagination settings endpoint](/reference/api/pagination.md#update-pagination-settings).

 We recommend using the [`limit`](/reference/api/search.md#limit) and [`offset`](/reference/api/search.md#offset) search parameters to implement previous and next buttons for a pagination UI.